~ HOW TO MANAGE YOUR JUVENILE DELINQUENT HAIR ~

-The oils help flatten down the frizz and fluff so you don’t look a mushroom cloud has sprouted from your hair follicles.
+The oils help flatten down the frizz and fluff so it doesn’t look a mushroom cloud has sprouted from your hair follicles.
 It also gives you a bit more grit to style and manage any rebellious-teenage strands.
-Sure, there are hair products out there that do the same thing but I’ve not found one that works as well as simply pushing hair washing day in the calendar.
+Sure, there are hair products out there that do the same thing but I’ve not found one that works quite as well as simply pushing hair-washing day in the calendar.
 It’s also good for your hair to not be constantly stripping it of its natural oils.
-How many days you skip the shampoo suds obviously depends on how oily your hair gets and how quickly.
+How many days you skip the shampoo suds obviously depends on how oily your hair gets, and how quickly.

 BARRACK FOR THE BALACLAVA

 If you’re having a bad everything day then a balaclava has you covered, literally.
 Designers such as Gucci, Calvin Klein and Preen by Thornton Bregazzi are all on board with the face-hugging trend, as seen during AW2018 fashion week.

 Political activists and punk rock group, Pussy Riot, have also launched their own line of balaclavas as part of their new collaborative clothing line.